 Please continue to keep your children home if they have received a positive test or show any COVID-19 symptoms.
-Please note, in some situations, students who have been in contact with anyone who tested positive for COVID-19 in the last 10 days may also need to stay home.
 Please call the attendance line of your school to notify the school of your child's situation.
 Site COVID response staff will reach out to each individual case and provide guidance directly.

-These guidelines reflect the most recent K-12 Guidance from January 12th, 2022 from the California Department of Public Health (CDPH), and are subject to change.
+These guidelines reflect the most recent K-12 Guidance from the California Department of Public Health (CDPH), and are subject to change.
 Any changes will be communicated to families as appropriate, and as always, our site COVID response staff will reach out to each individual case and provide guidance directly.

 Using the Most Appropriate Masks at School